umbraco/UmbracoDocs/umbraco-cloud/upgrades/migrate-from-umbraco-7-to-8.md

 To track the process, keep an eye on the deploy markers in `site/wwwroot/data` using KUDU.
 {% endhint %}

-* Progress through the steps based on the deployment result:
+2. Progress through the steps based on the deployment result:
-  * `deploy-failed`
-    * Something failed during the check.
-    * Run `echo > deploy-clearsignatures` followed by `echo > deploy` to clear up the error.
+    * `deploy-failed`: Run `echo > deploy-clearsignatures` followed by `echo > deploy` to clear up the error.
-  * `deploy-complete`
-    * Everything checks out: The Development environment has been upgraded.
+    * `deploy-complete`: The Development environment has been upgraded.
-* Transfer Content and Media from the local clone to the Development environment.
+3. Transfer Content and Media from the local clone to the Development environment.
-* Test **everything** on the Development environment.
+4. Test **everything** on the Development environment.
-* Deploy to the Live environment.
+5. Deploy to the Live environment.

 ## Step 5: Going live

-Once the migration is complete, and the Live environment is running without errors, the site is ready for launch.
+Once the migration is complete, and the Live environment is running without errors, the site is almost ready for launch.

-* Setup rewrites on the Umbraco 8 site.
+1. Setup rewrites on the Umbraco 8 site.
-* Assign hostnames to the project.
+2. Assign hostnames to the project.
     * Hostnames are unique, and can only be added to one Cloud project at a time.

 ## Related information